NFL ODDS Hub

 Over 45.5 (-110) / Under 45.5 (-110)

-In our example above, if the final score of the game totaled 46 points or more, then the Over would be the winning bet.
+In our example above, if the game’s final score totaled 46 points or more, then the Over would be the winning bet.

-If the game finished with a combined score of 45 points or less, then the Under would be deemed the winning ticket.
+The Under would be deemed the winning ticket if the game finished with a combined score of 45 points or less.

 There are still moneylines associated with Over/Under betting.
 The standard line for both sides is -110, but that can change depending on the game and sportsbook.

-Always be sure to shop around your Over/Under bets to make sure you are not just getting the very best Total, but that you are also getting that number at the very Best Odds.
+Always be sure to shop around your Over/Under bets to ensure you are getting the very best Total and the very Best Odds.

 NFL Parlays